-Experiment No. 1: Time Response of Second Order System.
+Experiment No. 1: Time Response of Second Order System representing the robotic system

 Level 1: To determine the time response characteristics of a second order system to a step input when the system is underdamped, over damped and critically damped and evaluation of time response specifications.